jqk6/30-Days-Of-cpp/Day 12/Readme.md

 **So what's the correct ouput ?**<br>
 **Here you go :**
 ```
-The value of a 4 and the value of b is 5
+The value of a is 4 and the value of b is 5
-The value of a 4 and the value of b is 5
+The value of a is 4 and the value of b is 5
 ```

 **And the reason behind is :** the actual parameters that are passed to `swap` function they are copied to num1 & num2 formal parameters.<br>